 The house was not listed in the 1931 Blue Book.

-By the 1931-1932 winter season, 285 Commonwealth was the home of John Coleman Kiley and his wife, Bertha (O’Conner) Kiley.
+On May 21, 1931, 285 Commonwealth was purchased from Harriet Bradbury’s estate by John Coleman Kiley and his wife, Bertha (O’Conner) Kiley.
 They previously had lived in Chestnut Hill.
-Bertha Kiley is shown as the owner of 285 Commonwealth on the 1938 Bromley map.

 John Kiley was a real estate broker and auctioneer.